CPAN-Security/security.metacpan.org/docs/guides/random-data-for-security.md

 This module requires the OpenSSL or LibreSSL libraries to be installed, which may make it non-portable.

 Note that on systems without `/dev/random` device, the random seed may need to be initialised.
+(There is a `random_status` function that indicates whether there is sufficient seeding.)

 ## Generating IDs, Tokens and Passwords